Fliplet/fliplet-cli/docs/API/integrations/sso-saml2.md

 # Single Sign-on with SAML2

-Fliplet Apps offer secure single sign-on through the SAML2 standard.
-Setting it up on your app usually requires IT/backend support from your system administrators for the initial configuration phase only.
+Fliplet offers **secure single sign-on** to your apps through the **SAML2** standard.
+Setting it up usually requires IT/backend support from your system administrators for the initial configuration phase only.

-## Get started
+## Getting started

 Create a new Fliplet app or use your existing one then drop the **SAML2 component** into your screen: